kazagkazag/redux-pomodoro/README.md

 work and break and start counting.
 That's all.

 To implement demo run `npm start` and start coding.

+To run REST server use `npm run rest-mock`.

 # Pomodoro technique